-Treatment schedule Minimum absorbed dose of 70 Gy to prevent the emergence of adults of Anastrepha ludens.
-Efficacy and confidence level of the treatment is $ED{99,9968}$ at the 95% confidence level.
-Treatment should be applied in accordance with the requirements of ISPM No. 18 (Guidelines for the use of irradiation as a phytosanitary measure).
-This irradiation treatment should not be applied to fruit and vegetables stored in modified atmospheres.
-Other relevant information Since irradiation may not result in outright mortality, inspectors may encounter live, but non- viable Anastrepha ludens (larvae and/or pupae) during the inspection process.
+Since irradiation may not result in outright mortality, inspectors may encounter live, but non-viable Anastrepha ludens (larvae and/or pupae) during the inspection process.
 This does not imply a failure of the treatment.

-The Technical Panel on Phytosanitary Treatments based its evaluation of this treatment on the research work undertaken by Hallman & Martinez (2001) that determined the efficacy of irradiation as a treatment for this pest in Citrus paradisi .
+The Technical Panel on Phytosanitary Treatments based its evaluation of this treatment on the research work undertaken by Hallman & Martinez (2001) that determined the efficacy of irradiation as a treatment for this pest in Citrus paradisi.

 Extrapolation of treatment efficacy to all fruits and vegetables was based on knowledge and experience that radiation dosimetry systems measure the actual radiation dose absorbed by the target pest independent of host commodity, and evidence from research studies on a variety of pests and commodities.
-These include studies on the following pests and hosts: Anastrepha ludens (Citrus paradisi and Mangifera indica) , A. suspensa (Averrhoa carambola, Citrus paradisi and Mangifera indica) , Bactrocera tryoni (Citrus sinensis, Lycopersicon lycopersicum, Malus domestica, Mangifera indica, Persea americana and Prunus avium) , Cydia pomonella (Malus domestica and artificial diet) and Grapholita molesta (Malus domestica and artificial diet) (Bustos et al. , 2004; Gould & von Windeguth, 1991; Hallman, 2004, Hallman & Martinez, 2001; Jessup et al. , 1992; Mansour, 2003; von Windeguth, 1986; von Windeguth & Ismail, 1987).
-It is recognised, however, that treatment efficacy has not been tested for all potential fruit and vegetable hosts of the target pest.
-If evidence becomes available to show that the extrapolation of the treatment to cover all hosts of this pest is incorrect, then the treatment will be reviewed.
-References Bustos, M. E., Enkerlin, W., Reyes, J. & Toledo, J. 2004.
-Irradiation of mangoes as a postharvest quarantine treatment for fruit flies (Diptera: Tephritidae).
-Journal of Economic Entomology, 97: 286-292.
-Could W. P. & von Windoguth, D. L. 1001.
-Commo irradiation as a quarantine treatment for Gould, W. P. & von Windeguth, D. L. 1991.
-Gamma irradiation as a quarantine treatment for carambolas infested with Caribbean fruit flies.
-Florida Entomologist, 74: 297-300.
-Hallman, G. J. 2004.
-Ionizing irradiation quarantine treatment against Oriental fruit moth (Lepidoptera: Tortricidae) in ambient and hypoxic atmospheres.
-Journal of Economic Entomology, 97: 824-827.
-Hallman, G. J. & Martinez, L. R. 2001.
-Ionizing irradiation quarantine treatments against Mexican fruit fly (Diptera: Tephritidae) in citrus fruits.
-Postharvest Biology and Technology, 23: 71-77.
-Jessup, A. J., Rigney, C. J., Millar, A., Sloggett, R. F. & Quinn, N. M. 1992.
-Gamma irradiation as a commodity treatment against the Queensland fruit fly in fresh fruit.
-Proceedings of the Research Coordination Meeting on Use of Irradiation as a Quarantine Treatment of Food and Agricultural Commodities, 1990: 13-42.
-Mansour, M. 2003.
-Gamma irradiation as a quarantine treatment for apples infested by Mansour, M. 2005.
-Gamma interaction as a quarantine detailed for apples intested by codling moth (Lepidoptera: Tortricidae).
-Journal of Applied Entomology, 127: 137-141. von Windeguth, D. L. 1986.
+These include studies on the following pests and hosts: Anastrepha ludens (Citrus paradisi and Mangifera indica), A. suspensa (Averrhoa carambola, Citrus paradisi and Mangifera indica), Bactrocera tryoni (Citrus sinensis, Lycopersicon lycopersicum, Malus domestica, Mangifera indica, Persea q d Prunus avium), Cydia pomonella (Malus domestica and artificial diet) d Grapholi. molesta (Malus domestica and artificial diet) (Bustos et al., 2004; Gould & n Windeguth 1991; Hallman, 2004, Hallman & Martinez, 2001; Jessup et al., 1992 003; von indeguth, 1986; von Windeguth & Ismail, 1987).
+It is recognised efficacy has not been tested for all potential fruit and vegetable arget p if evidence becomes sts of th to cover all hosts of this pest is available to show that the extrapolation of the incorrect, then the treatment will be reviewed

+- Bustos, M. E., Enkerlin, W., Reyes, J. a Toledo, J. 200 Irradiation of mangoes as a postharvest quarantine treatment for fru flies (Diptera, ephritidae).
+Journal of Economic Entomology, 97: 286-292. - Gould, W. P. & von Windeguth D. L. D. Gamma irradiation as a quarantine treatment for carambolas infested with Caribba fruit less.
+Florida Entomologist, 74: 297-300. - Hallman, G. J. 2004.
+Io zing irradia in qua antine treatment against Oriental fruit moth (Lepidoptera: Tortri dae) in ambie and hypoxic atmospheres.
+Journal of Economic Entomology, 91, 824-87. - Hallman, G. J. & Tertinez, R. 26 1.
+Ionizing irradiation quarantine treatments against Mexican fruit fl.
+(Diptera.
+Tephritidae) in citrus fruits.
+Postharvest Biology and Technology, 23: 71, 77. - Jessur A. J., X. vey, J., Millar, A., Sloggett, R. F. & Quinn, N. M. 1992.
+Gamma radiation as a coolity treatment against the Queensland fruit fly in fresh fruit.
+Proceedings of the Research Coordination Meeting on Use of Irradiation as a Quarantine Treplant of Food and Agricultural Commodities, 1990: 13-42. - Manuar, M. 2005.
+Gamma irradiation as a quarantine treatment for apples infested by codling in (Leracoptera: Tortricidae).
+Journal of Applied Entomology, 127: 137-141. - won Win 24th, D. L. 1986.
 Gamma irradiation as a quarantine treatment for Caribbean fruit fly infested mangoes.
-Proceedings of the Florida State Horticultural Society, 99: 131-134. von Windeguth, D. L. & Ismail, M. A. 1987.
+Proceedings of the Florida State Horticultural Society, 99: 151-134. - von Windeguth, D. L. & Ismail, M. A. 1987.
 Gamma irradiation as a quarantine treatment for Florida grapefruit infested with Caribbean fruit fly, Anastrepha suspensa (Loew).
-Proceedings of the Florida State Horticultural Society , 100: 5-7.
+Proceedings of the Florida State Horticultural Society, 100: 5-7.